Execution Spaces#

 Returns: a value convertible to const char* that is guaranteed to be unique to a given ExecutionSpace instance type.
 Note: the pointer returned by this function may not be accessible from the ExecutionSpace itself (for instance, on a device); use with caution.

-Effects: Upon return, all parallel patterns executed on the instance ex are guaranteed to have completed, and their effects are guaranteed visible to the calling thread.
+Effects: Upon return, all parallel patterns and deep_copy calls executed on the instance ex are guaranteed to have completed, and their effects are guaranteed visible to the calling thread.
+The optiopnal str argument allows customizing the event reported to Kokkos Tools.
 Returns: Nothing.
 Note: This cannot be called from within a parallel pattern.
 Doing so will lead to unspecified effects (i.e., it might work, but only for some execution spaces, so be extra careful not to do it).

 ex.print_configuration(ostr);